alvilgau/CloudyMcCloudface/doc/doc.md

 - *tweet-analyzer service*:

     The tweet-analyzer is a AWS LAMBDA function which computes statistical parameters for a bunch of tweets based on the sentiment of the tweets' text.

+- *recorder service*:

+    The recorder service persists the analyzed tweets for a certain time in the AWS DynamoDB.

 - *log service*: